 - Health activity monitoring and advanced safety features

-- Battery performance is weak compared to dedicated sport watches at this price point
+- Battery performance is weak compared to dedicated sports watches at this price point

 - Must be paired with another Apple product to function; no Android compatibility